 Old Rishworthians will work within the RFU Safeguarding policy, The Core Values project TREDS, the club rules and club code of conduct to ensure the child plays in a safe, positive and enjoyable environment.

-Please read the rfu web site for more information on Safeguarding.
+Please read or print the RFU safeguarding document for more information on Safeguarding

 What is abuse